Depending on your situation, the diagnosis of insomnia and the search for its cause may include:

 - What time do you go to bed and wake up?
 Is this different on weekends?

 - How many hours a night do you sleep?

-About other issues that may affect your sleep:
+Common questions about other issues that may affect sleep include:

 - Do you use tobacco or drink alcohol?